jlengrand/introducing-kotlin-in-your-org/introducing-kotlin-in-your-org.md

 ## Convincing Security / Compliance

 * Does it run in Fortify?
 No
-* Does it run in any security tool?
+* Is it supported by any of our tools?
 No
-* How can we support it?
+* How do you expect us to support it?

 ---